Meth in Texas

 Methamphetamine use on the rise

 In 2019, methamphetamine was considered the number one drug threat in Texas.
 This is partially due to its relative cheap cost and widespread availability.
 And meth got more potent.
 Rather than relying on ephedrine and pseudoephedrine, meth is now often made across the border with phenyl-2-propanone (P2P).
 With this method, it is usually made into a liquid solution and then transported to Texas to "dry houses" where the drugs are prepared to be sold.
 Meth made with P2P often has potency levels of over 97%.
-Note: for pop culture enthusiasts, this is also the method used in latter seasons of Breaking Bad.
+Note: for pop culture enthusiasts, this is also the method used in later seasons of Breaking Bad.

 In 2008, the number of people admitted to treatment facilities where methamphetamine was the primary drug of choice was 8%.
 In 2018, that number increased to 18%.